National security moves to top of 2016 campaign

 She also called for measures to enhance trust between law enforcement and Muslim American communities and an accelerated military campaign to smash ISIS strongholds in Syria, Iraq and elsewhere.

-President Barack Obama, who has often faced criticism that his unruffled response to terrorism fails to soothe the apprehension of Americans, spoke on the sidelines of the UN General Assembly in New York Monday of his desire "to reassure the people in this city, in this region and Americans across our country that our counterterrorism and law enforcement professionals at every level, federal state and local, are working together around the clock to prevent attacks and to keep us safe."
+Obama, who has often faced criticism that his unruffled response to terrorism fails to soothe the apprehension of Americans, spoke on the sidelines of the UN General Assembly in New York Monday of his desire "to reassure the people in this city, in this region and Americans across our country that our counterterrorism and law enforcement professionals at every level, federal state and local, are working together around the clock to prevent attacks and to keep us safe."

-Trump has tried to exploit a political opening from the criticism that Obama hasn't been able to provide sufficient reassurance in his approach to combatting ISIS, whom he once dismissed as a "JV" team.
+Trump has tried to exploit a political opening from the criticism that Obama hasn't been able to provide sufficient reassurance in his approach to combating ISIS, whom he once dismissed as a "JV" team.

 Obama took a clear shot back at Trump Monday, suggesting that his approach was playing into the hands of the terrorists.